eslint-stylistic/eslint-stylistic/packages/eslint-plugin-ts/rules/lines-between-class-members/README.md

 ## Options

-In addition to the options supported by the `lines-between-class-members` rule in ESLint core, the rule adds the following options:
+In addition to the options supported by the `js/lines-between-class-members` rule, the rule adds the following options:

 - Object option: